|

 To contradict this, there was also a study that found that heating curcurmin for shorts amount of time led to more absorption…

-I guess the point is that they don’t really know.
+The point is that they don’t really know.
 You should be safe adding boiling water to your turmeric and not loose too many benefits.
-If you’re making turmeric tea on the stove, make sure to no actually boil it.
+If you’re making turmeric tea on the stove, make sure to not actually boil it.
 Keep it at a light simmer and don’t let it go for longer than 10 minutes.

 How Much Turmeric Tea Is Too Much Turmeric?